mhariat/MicroNet/Training/README.md

 ## Run

-Please follow these steps to Launch the training process:
+Please follow these steps carefully to launch the training process:

-- First, build the Docker Image.
-To do so go to "~/MicroNet/Docker/myimages/fast_autoaugment" and run:

-docker build --no-cache --build-arg CUDA_VERSION=10.0 --build-arg CUDNN_VERSION=7 -t mhariat/fast_autoaugment .

-It may take some time...

-- Then run the docker with the following command:

-docker run -v /local/ml/mhariat/cifar_100:/usr/share/bind_mount/data/cifar_100 \
-           -v /home/mhariat/MicroNet:/usr/share/bind_mount/scripts/MicroNet \
-           --runtime nvidia \
-           --name micronet \
-           --net host \
-           --ipc host \
-           --init \
-           --shm-size=2gb \
-           -it mhariat/fast_autoaugment

-The cifar_100 images are assumed to be at "/local/ml/mhariat/cifar_100".
-In the directory "cifar_100", training images should be put in a sub-directory named "training_set" and the test images in a sub-directory named "test_set".

-The Micronet directory is assumed to be at "/home/mhariat/Micronet"

-You may have to change the command according to the location of your files/directories.
-However try to respect as much as possible the syntax to avoid errors.
+- Build and Run the Docker Image *fast_autoaugment*.
+See Instructions in **MicroNet/Docker/myimages/fast_autoaugment**).

-- Once in the docker, go to : "/usr/share/bind_mount/scripts/MicroNet/Training" and run the two following commands:
+- Go to : */usr/share/bind_mount/scripts/MicroNet/Training* and install the requirements

-1. pip install -r requirements.txt

-2. export PYTHONPATH="$PYTHONPATH:/usr/share/bind_mount/scripts/MicroNet/Training"
+- Run the command: *export PYTHONPATH="$PYTHONPATH:/usr/share/bind_mount/scripts/MicroNet/Training"*

+- Go to */usr/share/bind_mount/scripts/MicroNet/Training/FastAutoAugment*

-- Finally go to "/usr/share/bind_mount/scripts/MicroNet/Training/FastAutoAugment" and launch the training with the command:
+- Run the command: *horovodrun -np 4

-horovodrun -np 4 --cache-capacity 2048 python train.py -c confs/pyramid272a200b.yaml --aug fa_shake26_2x96d_cifar100 --dataset cifar100 --batch 64 --dataroot /usr/share/bind_mount/data/cifar_100 --tag pyramidskipnet_bottleneck_fa_shake26_2x96d_cifar100 --save /app/results/checkpoints  --horovod
+                               --cache-capacity 2048 python train.py

-You may have to change the number of GPU (here 4: "-np 4") and the batch size (here 64: "--batch 64") according to your computational ressources.

-To train PyramidNet + SkipNet go to confs/pyramid272a200b.yaml and change "pyramid" by "pyramid_skip" in model/type.
+                               -c confs/pyramid272a200b.yaml
+                               --aug fa_shake26_2x96d_cifar100
+                               --dataset cifar100
+                               --batch 64
+                               --dataroot /usr/share/bind_mount/data/cifar_100
+                               --tag pyramidskipnet_bottleneck_fa_shake26_2x96d_cifar100
+                               --save /app/results/checkpoints
+                               --horovod*

+The argument *np* allows you to choose the number of GPUs you want to use (here 4).
+The argument *aug* allows you to choose which data augmentation policy you want to use.
+As said earlier, the policies we are using were given by the authors and **obtained using only CIFAR-100**.

-The checkpoint weights are regularly (every 10 epochs) put in the directory "/app/results/checkpoints"
+The checkpoint weights are regularly saved (every 10 epochs) and put in the directory */app/results/checkpoints*.